DeeEmm/DeeEmm/_pages/about.md

 I am DeeEmm
 It's not an alter-ego
 It is just a coding pseudonym

-An Industrial Controls Engineer who specialises in code based programming.

-IndustrialRobotProgrammerIndustrialElectricianElectricalEngineerSafetyConsultantMechanicFitterTurner ToolMakerWelderDesignerManufacturerTinkererMakerLandSpeedRecordHolderHusbandFatherSon.

-I am all of these things, and more besides.
+I am many things, and more besides

-But most of all I love to code.
+But most of all I love to code

 /DM
 <br>